FlowFuse/flowfuse/docs/contribute/db-migrations.md

 ### Filename

-A migration is provided as a JavaScript in the directory `forge/db/migrations`.
+A migration is provided as JavaScript in the directory `forge/db/migrations`.
 Its file name must follow the pattern:

 ```